Proto-Armenian language: Definition

-Proto-Armenian, as the ancestor of only one living language, has no clear definition of the term.
+Proto-Armenian, as the ancestor of only one living language, has no clear definition.
 It is generally held to include a variety of ancestral stages of Armenian between Proto-Indo-European and the earliest attestations of Classical Armenian.

 It is thus not a proto-language in the strict sense, but "Proto-Armenian" is a term that has become common in the field.

-The earliest testimony of Armenian is the 5th-century Bible translation of Mesrop Mashtots.
+The earliest attestation of Armenian is the 5th-century Bible translation of Mesrop Mashtots.
 The earlier history of the language is unclear and the subject of much speculation.
 It is clear that Armenian is an Indo-European language, but its development is opaque.

 In any case, Armenian has many layers of loanwords and shows traces of long language contact with Anatolian languages such as Luwian and Hittite, Hattic, Hurro-Urartian languages, Semitic languages such as Akkadian and Aramaic, and Iranian languages such as Persian and Parthian.
 Armenian also has been influenced to a lesser extent by Greek and Arabic.